tthttl/mealplaner-frontend/README.md

 * Before every `git push` all unit tests get executed.
 If any test fail the push process wil abort, and you get an error message.
 If you get this error please fix all failing tests.

 ## Storybook
-This project uses storybook to test and showcase the Angular components isolated from the rest of the app.
+This project uses storybook to test and showcase the Basic Angular components isolated from the rest of the app.
 This helps us to build efficiently.
+Pages and Containers are not covered with storybook.
 * To start storybook locally run `npm run storybook`
 * The master branch is also deployed to storybook.mealplaner.app

 ## CI/CD
 This application is set up with a CI/CD pipeline using GitLab CI.
 The pipeline does the follwing:
 * Run `linting` and `unit testing` on every push
 * Deploy to staging area (beat.mealplaner.app) after merging to master.